 Spam filters are designed to identify specific patterns, keywords, or phrases commonly associated with spam.
 If your email content includes such spam triggers, it can increase the likelihood of your emails being flagged as spam.

-For example, using excessive exclamation marks, phrases like “act now,” or misleading claims can trigger spam filters.
+For example, excessive exclamation marks, phrases like “act now,” or misleading claims can trigger spam filters.

-To improve deliverability, it’s essential to carefully craft your content, avoiding spam-triggering elements and focusing on providing valuable and relevant information to your recipients.
+To improve deliverability, it’s essential to craft your content carefully, avoiding spam-triggering elements and focusing on providing valuable and relevant information to your recipients.
 Regularly reviewing your email content and running it through spam checkers can help identify and address potential triggers.

 Ensure Proper Email Formatting And Practices

-Have a Working Reply-to Address: Including a functional reply-to address allows recipients to quickly respond to your emails and engage in direct communication with you.
-This not only improves the user experience but also enhances the legitimacy and credibility of your emails.
+Have a Working Reply-to Address: A functional reply-to address allows recipients to respond to your emails quickly and directly communicate with you.
+This improves the user experience and enhances the legitimacy and credibility of your emails.

 Example: Reply-to: contact@yourcompany.com